DaveBenham/VenomModules/README.md

 Monophonic inputs are replicated to match the number of output channels.
 Polyphonic inputs that have fewer channels use 0V for missing channels.

+### Reset Poly (Reset Polyphony count) button
+Momentarily forces all outputs to be monophonic - useful when the input polyphony count is reduced when the VCO Lab has feedback.
+After release, the correct output poly count will be computed.
+Without the Reset Poly button it would require temporary removal of the feedback to restore the correct poly count.

 ### FRQ (Frequency Mode) button
 This color coded button controls the overall mode of the oscillator
 - **Audio frequency** (green - default)